Ad1tya-007/credit-card-fraud-detection/README.md

-# CMPT 459 Course Project Final : Refining Credit Card Fraud Detection with Human In The Loop Approach - Aditya Kulkarni, Johann Tin Tsin Fong
+# CMPT 459 Course Project Final : Refining Credit Card Fraud Detection with Human In The Loop Approach

 ## Prerequisites
 Before running this notebook, ensure you have installed the following: